fqantonio/GoingInductive/README.md

-Methodology 4C/ID in a bLearning setting, by answering the following **research questions**: 1 - changing the learning methodologies from one mainly deductive, denominated by Direct Instruction (Merrill, 2007) to another one mostly inductive, Merrionboer 4C/ID instructional design theory (van Merriënboer; Kirschner, 2007), means what for students learning outcames?
+Methodology 4C/ID in a bLearning setting, by answering the following **research questions**: 1 - changing the learning methodologies from one mainly deductive, denominated by Direct Instruction (Merrill, 2007) to another one mostly inductive, Merriënboer's 4C/ID instructional design theory (van Merriënboer; Kirschner, 2007), means what for students learning outcomes?
 Who benefits?
 What are the pros and cons about this methodological decision?
 2 - Should you, as a teacher of science and tech, move to implement the inductive strategy as your methodology for learning?
 3 - And if you do, what are the outcomes?
 What are the risks?